 - ensure that disclosure and complaint options are timely, fair, transparent, accessible and consistent for staff and students

-- promote access to a centralised point of contact for the QUT community to specialist staff in the Equity Department who have the knowledge and expertise to make trauma-informed, timely responses and who can coordinate responses to ensure those who are disclosing or making a complaint do not have to report to multiple parts of the organisation.
+- promote access to a centralised point of contact for the QUT community to specialist staff in the Equity and Wellbeing Department who have the knowledge and expertise to make trauma-informed, timely responses and who can coordinate responses to ensure those who are disclosing or making a complaint do not have to report to multiple parts of the organisation.
 However staff or students may approach any person they trust in the QUT community for advice and support

 - provide access to wellbeing and support services to any staff or student affected by sexual harassment or sexual assault including: